This Barbie Ferreira Look Will Get You Excited For H&M x Simone Rocha Collab

 If past H&M designer collaborations — which include Karl Lagerfeld, Giambattista Valli, Erdem, Maison Margiela, and Versace — are any indication, this collection won’t last long, especially given the celebrities — which, in addition to Ferreira, include Normal People’s Daisy Edgar-Jones and The Crown’s Bonham Carter — involved.

-The H&M x Simone Rocha womenswear collection ranges in price from $19.99 for jacquard-knit knee-socks to $249.00 for dresses and trench coats.
-Shop the collection on Thursday, March 11, at 10am, EST here.
+The H&M x Simone Rocha womenswear collection ranges in price from £15 for jacquard-knit knee-socks to £299.00 for dresses and trench coats.
+The collection drops on Thursday 11th March.